kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 as the DefaultNetworkPolicy does.

 DefaultNetworkPolicy works just like NetworkPolicy except that it is cluster-scoped.
-When workloads are selected by a DefaultNetworkPolicy, they are isolated except for the ingress/egress rules whitelisted.
+When workloads are selected by a DefaultNetworkPolicy, they are isolated except for the ingress/egress rules specified.
 DefaultNetworkPolicy rules will not have actions associated -- each rule will be an 'allow' rule.

 Aggregated NetworkPolicy rules will be evaluated before aggregated DefaultNetworkPolicy rules.